Plast: First Era: 1911–1920

 Plast was founded in Lviv (Lwów, Lemberg), Austro-Hungarian Galicia in 1911.
 It became the first Ukrainian Scouting organization.
 In Ukrainian, plastun is a historical name for a Cossack scout and sentry serviceman.
 The founder of Ukrainian Scouting, Oleksander Tysovsky, affectionately known as "Drot," adapted the universal Scout principles to the needs and interests of Ukrainian youth.

-Born during great social and political upheavals in Europe, Ukrainian Plast came into being to fulfill specific national aims, unlike other Scout organizations.
-The first Scout troops were formed in Lviv in 1911 by Petro Franko and Ivan Chmola.
+Born during great social and political upheavals in Europe, the Ukrainian Plast came into being to fulfill specific national aims, alike the Sokol movement in Bohemia and Poland and Polish Scouting founded in 1910 in Lwów, but unlike most other Scout organizations.
+The first Scouting troops were formed in Lviv in 1911 by Petro Franko and Ivan Chmola.
 Stepan Bandera’s uncle, Osyp Bandera, was an active socio-political figure.
 He had been a member of Plast since 1912 and led a local scout group.

 Scouting spread rapidly to the other cities and towns, and by 1913 the first Supreme Scout Council had been formed and the first handbook published.
 The same year, the Orhanizatsiyniy Plast Komitet was formed in Lviv by Plast groups from different regions, and the first hiking camp was organized.
 By 1914, Plast squads existed in all Ukrainian gymnasiums of Galicia.
-In Bukovyna Ukrainian school youth organized into a "Plast Regiment" named after Ivan Bohun, which included around 800 participants.
-In June 1914 Plast members from Galicia and Bukovyna gathered on a congress in Lviv.
-In the same year a travelling camp was organized by the Plast on Chornohora.
+In Bukovyna, Ukrainian school youth organized into a "Plast Regiment" named after Ivan Bohun, which included around 800 participants.
+In June 1914, Plast members from Galicia and Bukovyna gathered in a congress in Lviv.
+In the same year, a travelling camp was organized by the Plast in Chornohora.

-With the start of the First World War many members of the Plast enlisted into the Legion of Ukrainian Sich Riflemen.
-By 1916, its membership exceeded 10,000, and it was a fully developed and functioning organization, consisting of separate branches of Boy Scouts and Girl Guides.
+With the start of the First World War, many members of the Plast enlisted into the Legion of Ukrainian Sich Riflemen.
+By 1916, its membership exceeded 10,000, and it was a fully- developed and functioning organization, consisting of separate branches of Boy Scouts and Girl Guides.
 Ukrainian Plast held regular camps for Cubs, Scouts and Rovers, training courses for leaders, and produced a variety of Scout publications, including a Ukrainian translation of Scouting for Boys.